Alice Cherleton, Baroness Cherleton: Marriage and love affair

 Sometime before March 1392 Alice married John Cherleton, 4th Lord Cherleton (25 April 1362 – 19 October 1401).
 According to popular belief, following her marriage she became the mistress of Cardinal Henry Beaufort, and bore him an illegitimate daughter, Jane Beaufort.
 In Philip Yorke's The Royal Tribes of Wales, he states that "Cardinal Beaufort left an illegitimate daughter by Alice, daughter of Fitzalan, Earl of Arundel".

 Genealogist Douglas Richardson also mentions the alleged affair between Alice and the Cardinal.
 According to Richardson, there is "no contemporary evidence that Alice was either the mistress of Henry Beaufort, or that she was the mother of his illegitimate daughter, Joan, born say 1390."
 Furthermore, the earliest appearance of the claim that Alice was the girl's mother is in The Winning of the Lordship of Glamorgan, written by a later Sir Edward Stradling, a descendant, between 1561 and 1566.
-Beaufort did indeed father an illegitimate daughter, Joan Beaufort, possibly before Henry took holy orders on 7 April 1397.
+Henry Beaufort did indeed father an illegitimate daughter, Joan Beaufort, possibly before he took holy orders on 7 April 1397.

 Joan and Sir Edward Stradling had three sons and a daughter, Katherine.
 Alice's husband died on 19 October 1401, and she herself died before October 1415 around the age of 37.